RishabhRD/expected/README.md

 F should be invocable with error type of expected and should return expected whose value type should be T.

-It returns value of current expected, if value is there, other returns the result of invoking f.
+If `invoke_result_t<F, E>` is any specialization of expected (whose value type should be same as T), then if a value is there, value is returned wrapped in invoke_result_t of F otherwise returns the result of invoking f.

+If `invoke_result_t<F, E>` is void, then, if error is there, then F is invoked with error.
+Current expected is returned as result.

 ```cpp
 template <class F>